ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/win-facny-tech-true-wireless-earbuds.markdown

 title: "Win the FancyTech True Wireless Earbuds!"
 competition-description: "<p>Looking for a great pair of Wireless Earbuds?
 Get ready\
   \ and set your ears free with the brand new FancyTech True Wireless Earbuds!\r\n\
-  We want to give your ears the quality that they deserve, thats what we’re giving\
+  We want to give your ears the quality that they deserve, that's why we’re giving\
-  \ you the chance to win The FancyTech  True Wireless Earbuds!</p>\r\n<p>Want them?\
+  \ you the chance to win the FancyTech True Wireless Earbuds!</p>\r\n<p>Want them?\
   \ You know what to do…</p>"
 hero-header: "Win the FancyTech True Wireless Earbuds!"
 terms-confirmation: "N/A"